brian2000/BK-Countdown/README.md

-Super light-weight fully-customizable Javascript Countdown for jQuery BK Countdown, a light-weight, easy to use, fully customizable javascript countdown class for jQuery!
+Super light-weight fully-customizable Javascript Countdown for jQuery.

+BK Countdown, a light-weight, easy to use, fully customizable javascript countdown class for jQuery!
 Here’s a list of what it can do.